top of page

 California Law (AB 1433) requires that children have a dental checkup by May 31 of their first year in school.

-Tooth Decay is the number one chronic disease affecting children.
+Tooth Decay is the number one chronic disease affecting children and the reason for the most school absences.
 Kids with oral health problems have trouble eating, speaking, smiling, and concentrating in school.
 They are also more likely to miss more school days and have lower grades.
+Oral Health has an impact on whole body wellness, which is why the KOHA an important tool in preventing disease.

-The Nevada County Oral Health Program coordinates dental screenings with schools to help parents and guardians get their kids screened to be sure they are school ready.
+The Nevada County Oral Health Program coordinates dental screenings with schools to help parents and guardians be sure their child has the required KOHA so children can begin school healthy and ready to learn.

 Lindsey Robinson DDS_Ready Springs1_27_23.jpg